If you want to see an exhaustive list of usability testing platforms in one location, you’ve found the right place.

 Clicktale bills itself as the “Leader in Experience Analytics.”
 Through a combination of applied psychology, cognitive computing, and visualization, the tool provides enterprise customers with a deeper look at site visitor intent, path analytics, and business impact.
 Clicktale customers include Adobe, Walmart, and Microsoft.
 Will Clicktale work for you?
 Book a demo to find out.

 Are you fed up with Google Analytics?
 Maybe you think Google knows plenty already, or you don’t want to be overwhelmed with information?
 Clicky could be your answer.
-Clicky provides heatmaps for each page, uptime monitoring, and as much detail as you want.
+Clicky provides heatmaps based on mouse clicks for each page, uptime monitoring, and as much detail as you want.
 You also get uptime monitoring.
 Over one million websites use Clicky Web Analytics right now.
 This tool has been around for years, and it just keeps getting better.

 The brainchild of serial entrepreneur, Neil Patel, Crazy Egg is a heatmap and visitor-origination tool.
 Crazy Egg walks the talk with its user-friendly design.
 The tool is simple to set up, and you can get a 30-day free trial to see if it’s right for you.